ChromeUniverse/PythonBank/README.md

 ## Changelog
 Check `bank.py` commit history and commit descriptions for more details.
 * Sept.
 28 - Project creation & first commit
 * Sept.
-29 - Added transfers and activity logger
+29 - Added transfers
 * Sept.
+29 - Added activity logger
+* Sept.
+30 - Added ledger
-30 - Added ledger and first version of "Usage" section in `README.md`
+* Sept.
+30 - First version of "Usage" section in `README.md`
+* Oct.
+01  - Added automatic file creation and initialization

 Spotted any issues?
 Want to contibute?
 Open a new issue or make a pull request.

-Made by Lucca Rodrigues - Sept.
-2020
+Made by Lucca Rodrigues - 2020